Mechander Robo: Staff

+Wako Pro

+Wako Pro (和光プロ) was an animation and outsourcing production company formed in 1965 by Sumio Takahashi.
+The company was renamed to Wako Production (和光プロダクション) in 1976.
+In 1987, Wako Production entered into a partnership with Telescreen and in 1990, the company's name was once again changed, this time to Teleimage.
+The company stopped producing new anime starting from 1993 and was renamed back to Wako Pro (but with full kana ワコープロ).

 Characters

 International broadcasts

 Mechander Robo was dubbed in English for broadcast in the Philippines in the late-1970s.
-It also aired by MBC TV Korea in 1986 as "메칸더V" MechanderV and was dubbed in Korean, and was one of the most popular robot animations.
+It also aired by MBC TV Korea in 1986 as "메칸더V" (MechanderV) and was dubbed in Korean, and was one of the most popular robot animations.

 Outside of Asia, it was only broadcast in Italy, in 1982, under the title Mechander Robot.

 Video game appearance

 Mechander Robo debuted in the Super Robot Wars series as part of Super Robot Wars Compact 3 for the Wonderswan Color.
 True to the anime, if Mechander Robo is deployed and a certain number of turns pass, the Omega Missile will appear and attempt to destroy as many robots in the player's force as it can reach.

 Toys

 During the series' release, a toy of Mechander Robo was released by Bullmark.

 In 2009, CM's Corporation released an 18 cm. action figure of Mechander Robo as part of the Mecha Action Series line.
 The figure features a Mechander Max jet that docks in the back, as well as cargo bays on the feet to store either the Triger-3 ship, the New Triger or two Jaws shark missiles.
 The forearm shields can combine into the Mechander UFO weapon.
 Other accessories include the Mechander Fencer sword, additional hands and an Omega Missile.
 A second edition in a metallic finish was also released.